The Tribe of Witches: Background

-The book was the result of research carried out by Yeates at Oxford University as part of a D.Phil. project from 2001–05.
+The book was the result of research carried out by Yeates at Oxford University as part of a D.Phil. project from 2001 to 2005.
 The supervisors of the study were Prof. Martin Henig and Prof. Barry Cunliffe, and the assessors Dr. Ray Howell and Prof. Chris Gosden.
 Though certain ideas, such as that concerning Cuda, had already been formulated before this period.

 Several of Yeates' arguments and theories had seen publication prior to the release of The Tribe of Witches.
 His theories regarding the goddess Cuda had been published in peer assessed academic journals both locally, and internationally.
 A review of the 2006 publication Religion, Community, and Territory from a linguist Baker stated that we should now recognise Cuda and that she is the root of place-names using *Cod.
 Some of the Cotswold river-names have been discussed in an article in the Journal of the English Place-name Society.
 His arguments for cultural continuity in the region were also published in a peer assessed paper in Lewis and Semple (2010) Perspectives in Landscape Archaeology: Papers presented at Oxford 2003–05.